Chell0/machels-port/README.md

 ```
   /src          # Source code for the portfolio website
-    /assets     # Images, icons, and other media
     /components # Reusable UI components
-    /pages      # Different pages of the portfolio
   /styles       # CSS or styling files
+  /public       # Images, icons, and other media
   README.md     # This file
 ```